jotadwright/babel/systems/pattern-finding/README.md

 **Questions:**

-  - Always learn a construction with a single (possible discontinuous) slot?
-Or learn a construction with as many slots as there are discontinuous parts?
+  - Always learn a construction with a single (possible noncontiguous) slot?
+Or learn a construction with as many slots as there are noncontiuguous parts?
 For example, should the `what-?x-is-the-?y-?z-cxn` have one slot (`xyz`) or two slots (`x` and `yz`)? **NO**, how to assign meaning to each slot??
   - Construction like the `the-?y-?x-object-is-what-shape-cxn` can have two adjacent slots because the anti-unification places all `meets` in the generalisation.
 This entails that there are always exactly two fillers.
 Would it be beneficial to check for this and remove adjacent slots, such that we immediately learn the `the-?x-object-is-what-shape-cxn` where the `?x` slot can be filled by a variable length filler?
 Or will this construction be learned later on, e.g. using the item-based->item-based repair? **NO**, this would then also need to be enforced on the meaning side, i.e. decoupling variables as well.
 How to know which variables??
   - Now constructions use `form-args`.
 Switch to `boundaries`?
 What are the downsides or benefits?
-Using `boundaries` corresponds to the current progress in form generalisation.
+Using `boundaries` corresponds to the current progress in form generalisation (Veronica), but `form-args` maybe corresponds better to the noncontiguous nature of the slots now?

 ### **3. Holistic Partial Analysis**